-5 Benefits of Using a Rain Measuring Instrument in Your Home
+5 Benefits of Measuring Rainfall at Your Home

 The rainfall amounts in your neighborhood matter more than you might think — especially if you have a lot of outdoor hobbies or maintain a garden at home.
 Local weather channels and websites can provide a general idea of the rain in your area, but often those measurements can be recorded upwards of 10 to 20 miles away from your location.
 Many people need and want more accurate information than what they’re seeing on TV or on their smartphones.

 Monitoring the rainfall totals directly at your home can be beneficial in keeping your yard healthy as well as help you plan your activities for the day.
 Keep reading to learn the top five benefits of using a rain measuring instrument at home.

 Rainfall totals matter most when you’re trying to keep your lawn and garden healthy.
 Too much or too little water can cause issues for your yard and plants.
 Using a rain gauge to measure precipitation can take the guesswork out of deciding how much to water your plants between rainfalls.
 It will also help you determine whether you should use sprinklers to water your lawn as well as measure how much water your plants are getting from the sprinklers.
 This valuable information can save you from wasting water and money, while also preventing you from over-saturating the ground.

 A rain measuring instrument can also help you monitor if your plants and grass are getting too much water if you notice unusually large amounts of rainfall over a period of time.
 While too little water can cause plants to dry and shrivel, too much water can lead to root problems, diseases, loss of nutrients, more insect problems, or more weeds.
 If your yard is getting too much water, you could add fill dirt, increase seeding to absorb more water, or adjust the drainage from your gutters to avoid puddles from forming.